Jason Scott Headshot

 3 Credits

 This course provides an overview of the role of communities in crime and criminal justice.
-The course begins by preparing a foundation in community theory.
-Students will gain an understanding of the critical dimensions and attributes which define community.
-The course will emphasize how these critical community dimensions are related to both crime and criminal justice.
-The course will involve an examination of community-based theory and research, with a special emphasis on the criminology of place and how crime and justice patterns are embedded in particular social structures and cultures.
-We will discuss the extent to which structural characteristics (e.g., poverty, residential mobility, etc.) and social processes (e.g., social capital, collective efficacy, etc.) are related to crime and disorder.
-The course will also examine the potential that exists within criminal justice to intervene in communities to reduce crime and disorder and build community in the process.
-Central to this will be a discussion of co-production (i.e., the intersection between formal and informal social control).
+The course begins by providing a foundation in community theory.
+Students will gain an understanding of the critical dimensions and attributes that define community.
+The course will emphasize how these critical community functions and dimensions are related to both crime and justice system responses to crime.
+The course will involve an examination of community-based theory and research, with a special emphasis on the criminology of place and how crime and justice system response patterns are embedded in particular social structures.
+Students will study the extent to which structural characteristics and social processes are related to crime.
+Finally, the course will examine how communities and the justice system can collaborate to promote public safety and produce more equitable justice system responses.